jamsyoung/jamsyoung.com-octopress/source/_posts/2013-08-26-how-i-develop-node-applications.md

 goodness, specifically git, make, gcc, blah, blah, blah.
 Its all there, and you are going to use it either directly or indirectly at some point.

-Next [Sublime Text 2][0] with a small handfull of packages.
-Yeah, I will list those somewhere down below.
-Between vim and subl, you will probalby never edit a file with anything else.
+Next [Sublime Text 2][0] with a small handful of packages.
+Yeah, I will list those sometime later.
+Between vim and subl, you will probably never edit a file with anything else.
+Maybe that is just me though.

 ## Dotfiles